 - Elevating the head of your bed six to eight inches

-If lifestyle and dietary changes don't resolve your symptoms, your physician might advise using medication.
-There are a number of medications that can help alleviate the pain and discomfort of GERD, many of them over-the-counter medications, such as:
+If lifestyle and diet changes do not resolve your symptoms, your physician might want you to take medication.
+There are many medications that can help alleviate the pain and discomfort of GERD.
+Many of them are over-the-counter medications, such as:

-- Antacids: Drugs such as Alka-Seltzer®, Maalox®, Mylanta®, Rolaids® and Tums® may relieve mild symptoms of GERD.
+- Antacids – Alka-Seltzer®, Maalox®, Mylanta®, Rolaids® and Tums® may relieve mild symptoms of GERD.

-- Foaming agents: These drugs, such as Gaviscon®, work by covering the stomach contents with foam to prevent reflux.
+- Foaming agents – These medications, such as Gaviscon®, work by covering your stomach contents with foam to prevent reflux.

-- H2 blockers: These medications offer short-term relief by decreasing acid production in the body.
-They include drugs such as Tagamet HB® (cimetidine), Pepcid AC® (famotidine), Axid AR® (nizatidine) and Zantac 75® (ranitidine) and are also available in prescription strength.
+- Histamine (H2) blockers –These medications offer short-term relief by decreasing acid production in your body.
+They include Tagamet HB® (cimetidine), Pepcid AC® (famotidine), Axid AR® (nizatidine) and Zantac 75® (ranitidine).
+They are also available in prescription strength.

-- Proton pump inhibitors: Drugs such as Prilosec® (omeprazole), Prevacid® (lansoprazole), Protonix® (pantoprazole) and Nexium® (esomeprazole) offer stronger treatment than H2 blockers.
+- Proton pump inhibitors – Medications such as Prilosec® (omeprazole), Prevacid® (lansoprazole), Protonix® (pantoprazole) and Nexium® (esomeprazole) offer stronger treatment than H2 blockers.

-- Prokinetics: Drugs such as Urecholine® (bethanechol) and Reglan® (metoclopramide) strengthen the lower esophageal sphincter and make the stomach empty its contents faster.
-Prokinetics have a number of side effects, however, that may limit their treatment value.
+- Prokinetics – Medications such as Urecholine® (bethanechol) and Reglan® (metoclopramide) strengthen your lower esophageal sphincter and make your stomach empty its contents faster.
+However, prokinetics have a number of side effects that may limit their treatment value.

-A combination of medications may be taken to help treat symptoms of GERD.
-For example, taking an antacid and an H2 blocker may help an individual by first neutralizing the acid in the stomach (the antacid) and then limiting additional acid production (the H2 blocker).
-Your physician will suggest the proper combination of medications, if this approach is used.
+A combination of medications may be taken to help treat your symptoms of GERD.
+For example, taking an antacid and an H2 blocker may help by first neutralizing the acid in your stomach (the antacid) and then limiting additional acid production (the H2 blocker).
+Your physician will suggest the proper combination of medications if this approach is used.

-Talk to your physician if you are taking calcium channel blockers, theophylline or anticholinergic medications, which can worsen GERD symptoms.
+Talk with your physician if you are taking calcium channel blockers, theophylline or anticholinergic medications, which can make GERD symptoms worse.

-In some cases, surgery may be considered as an alternative to long-term use of drugs or physical discomfort.
+For some people, surgery may be considered instead of long-term use of medications or dealing with physical discomfort.
 Surgeries for GERD may include:

-- Nissen fundoplication: In this procedure, the upper part of the stomach is wrapped around the lower esophageal sphincter to repair a hiatal hernia, prevent acid reflux and strengthen the sphincter itself.
-This surgery may be performed using a laparoscope (a thin, lighted tube inserted into the body through tiny incisions in the abdomen).
+- Nissen fundoplication – The upper part of your stomach is wrapped around the lower esophageal sphincter to repair a hiatal hernia, prevent acid reflux and strengthen the sphincter itself.
+This surgery may be performed using a laparoscope.
+A laparoscope is a thin, lighted tube inserted into your abdomen through tiny incisions.